CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

      ![](images/L04/vscode31.png)

 19. Copy the **Application (client) ID** of the **PrioritZFunc<inject key="Deployment ID" enableCopy="false" />** application registration and keep it on a notepad as **PrioritZFL API application ID**.
 You will need this id in future steps.
 This ID will be used to configure protection of the API.

     ![](images/L04/image%20(33).png)

     ![](images/L04/image%20(34).png)

+    >**Note**: Make sure to copy and paste the correct **Application (client) ID** value.
+Copying the incorrect value will result in issues in the next steps/tasks.

 20. Copy the **Directory (tenant) ID** and keep it on a notepad as **Tenant ID**.
 You will need this id in future steps.

     ![](images/L04/image%20(35).png)

+    >**Note**: Make sure to copy and paste the correct **Directory (tenant) ID** value.
+Copying the incorrect value will result in issues in the next steps/tasks.

 21. Select **Certificates & secrets** under **Manage** from the left hand side menu.